 Feature: Quick 45 min wash

-Benefit: get your clothes washed even when in a rush
+Benefit: Get your clothes washed, even when you are in a rush

 You could also use this mindset when selling what you do in person.

-When someone asks me what I do I say "I help businesses gain more leads and look more professional" this often leads to more questions which mean I get the opportunity to explain our website design service, social media marketing, and graphic design services.
+When someone asks me what I do, I say "I help businesses to look great and get more leads".
+This often leads to more questions so I get the opportunity to explain our website design, social media marketing, and graphic design services.

 If I responded with "web designer" they may not be as interested.